Jean Muteba Rahier

 Selected Publications

-Selected Single-Authored Books
+Selected Single (and Collective)-Authored Books

 Rahier, Jean Muteba.
 2013.
 Kings for Three Days: The Play of Race and Gender in an Afro-Ecuadorian Festival.
 Urbana: The University of Illinois Press.